 Who cares if you achieved this or that?
 If I can not check your claims independently, then I don’t believe you!
 So “stop talking non-sense to me!”
-Your members in your new organization will just laugh at you for boasting something that they can not check for themselves!
+Your members in your new organization will just laugh at you for boasting something that they can not validate for themselves!

 This also applies to training seminars.
-Provide proofs that your method works, if you can not, then don’t do a training seminar instead start doing an open-floor discussion with your members.
+Provide proofs that your method works, if you can not, then do not do a training seminar instead start doing an open-floor discussion with your members.
 It is better to spend time discussing with your members on how you can achieve your goals than to train them with something they do not know if it will work!

 A Leader Must Be Humble